technofocus-pte/amlmlopsdepth/README.md

 # amlmlopsdepth
 ML and MLOps with Azure Machine Learning(AML)

-This course containd labs that helps you learn the ML and MLOps with Azure Machine Learning concepts
+This course contains labs that helps you learn the ML and MLOps with Azure Machine Learning concepts.